Bicycle touring: Voyages

 (the bicycle) makes me independent in a way no other form of transport can - it needs no fuel, no documents and very little maintenance.
 Most importantly it goes along at the right speed for seeing everything, and as it doesn't cut me off from my surroundings, it also makes me a lot of friends.

-In more recent years, British adventurers Alastair Humphreys (Moods of Future Joys), Mark Beaumont (The Man who Cycled the World), and Rob Lilwall (Cycling Home From Siberia) have all been on epic bicycle expeditions and written popular books about their exploits.
-But most bicycle tourists are ordinary people out of the spotlight.
+In recent years, British adventurers Alastair Humphreys (Moods of Future Joys), Mark Beaumont (The Man who Cycled the World), and Rob Lilwall (Cycling Home From Siberia) have all been on bicycle expeditions and written books about their exploits.

 One economic implication of bicycling is that it liberates the cyclist from oil consumption.
 The bicycle is an inexpensive, fast, healthy and environmentally friendly mode of transport.
 Ivan Illich said that bicycling extends the usable physical environment for people, while alternatives such as cars and motorways degrade and confined people's environment and mobility.

 The website crazyguyonabike.com includes thousands of rider-generated journals of cycling tours globally.